 Under applicable Missouri law, the Board of Directors has a duty to act in the best interests of our shareholders.
 Accordingly, the Board of Directors reserves the right to abandon the Reverse/Forward Stock Split if, for any reason, the Board of Directors determines that, in the best interests of our Company, it is not advisable to proceed with the Reverse/Forward Stock Split, even assuming the shareholders approve the Reverse/Forward Stock Split by vote at the Special Meeting.
-Although the Board of Directors presently believes that the Reverse/Forward Stock Split proposals, the Board of Directors nonetheless believes that it is prudent to recognize that circumstances could possibly change prior to the Special Meeting (or after the Special Meeting and prior to the effective time of the Reverse/Forward Stock Split) such that it might not be appropriate or desirable to effect the Reverse/Forward Stock Split at that time.
+Although the Board of Directors presently believes that the Reverse/Forward Stock Split is in our best interests and has recommended a vote "FOR" each of the Reverse/Forward Stock Split proposals, the Board of Directors nonetheless believes that it is prudent to recognize that circumstances could possibly change prior to the Special Meeting (or after the Special Meeting and prior to the effective time of the Reverse/Forward Stock Split) such that it might not be appropriate or desirable to effect the Reverse/Forward Stock Split at that time.
 Such reasons include, but are not limited to:

-- •Any change in the nature of our stockholdings prior to the effective date of the Reverse/Forward Stock Split, which would result in us being unable to reduce the number of record holders of our Stock to below 300 as a result of the Reverse/Forward Stock Split; - •Any change in the number of our record holders of our Stock that would enable us to deregister our Stock under the Exchange Act without effecting the Reverse/Forward Stock Split; - •Any change in the number of shares of our Stock that will be exchanged for cash in connection with the Reverse/Forward Stock Split that would increase the cost and expense of the Reverse/Forward Stock Split from that which is currently anticipated; or - •Any adverse change in our financial condition that would render the Reverse/Forward Stock Split inadvisable.
+- Any change in the nature of our stockholdings prior to the effective date of the Reverse/Forward Stock Split, which would result in us being unable to reduce the number of record holders of our Stock to below 300 as a result of the Reverse/Forward Stock Split; - Any change in the number of our record holders of our Stock that would enable us to deregister our Stock under the Exchange Act without effecting the Reverse/Forward Stock Split; - Any change in the number of shares of our Stock that will be exchanged for cash in connection with the Reverse/Forward Stock Split that would increase the cost and expense of the Reverse/Forward Stock Split from that which is currently anticipated; or - Any adverse change in our financial condition that would render the Reverse/Forward Stock Split inadvisable.